MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/april-whats-new.md

 [!include [banner](../../includes/banner.md)]

-This article describes features that are new or changed in Microsoft Dynamics 365 Retail.
+This article describes features that are new or changed in Microsoft Dynamics 365 Retail (April 2019).

 To learn about the features in finance and operations, see [What's new or changed in finance and operations version 10.0 (April 2019)](/dynamics365/unified-operations/fin-and-ops/get-started/whats-new-changed-10).